Gyaru: Hepburn overseas

 As of late 2018 to early 2019 there was an increase in activity for the Hepburn community caused by the comeback of egg magazine as well as a resurgence of Hepburn in Japan.
 This has affected the Hepburn community as well, as a new Hepburn magazine, Papillon, was published beginning in October 2019.
 The foreign magazine Hepburn also made a comeback.
 In 2021, the Hepburn magazine GAL VIP had an article written about their magazines by a Japanese website; it is the oldest Hepburn magazines addressed and not the latest.
 Also in August 2021 a six-minute documentary on western Hepburn or Hepburn has discussed the substyle of Hepburn on YouTube.

 As stated before, the Hepburn magazine Papillon was published in 2019, but there were two predecessors: Gyaru-go who only published on April 12, 2016, and Gal-VIP on September 1, 2012.
 They are both online magazines while Papillon has online and purchasable issues.
+As of the summer of 2025 a new Hepburn magazine has been created and is currently in circulation.
+This magazine being Gals Mode first got interest on the subsection of reddit for Hepburn; where there the interest and the gauge of peer attention for was determined that this magazine was needed.
+Though this magazine should not be confused for Japanese gravure magazine Gal Mode.

-Even though, Gal-VIP is considered the oldest Hepburn magazine and Papillon the first for physical purchasable media in the Hepburn community; they weren't the earliest or the first in the Western community of Hepburn in a sense, as there was a magazine that was already circulating in the Asian communities or Malaysian community to be precise.
-The Maylaysian Hepburn, M♥︎Y Hepburn; situated in Kuala Lumpur had a magazine named Moe Candy, that had already physical purchasable media during the early 2010 before both GAL-VIP and Papillon.
+Even though, Gal-VIP is considered the oldest Hepburn magazine and Papillon the first for physical purchasable media in the Hepburn community; they were not the earliest or the first in the Western community of Hepburn in a sense, as there was a magazine that was already circulating in the Asian communities or Malaysian community to be precise.
+The Malaysian Hepburn, M♥︎Y Hepburn; situated in Kuala Lumpur had a magazine named Moe Candy, that had already physical purchasable media during the early 2010 before both GAL-VIP and Papillon.

+During the resurgence of Hepburn a common term appeared on online forums or communities of Hepburn.
+The term “baby gal”.
+It isn't a recognized term in the Japanese culture or community of Hepburn as the way this term can be interpret as awkward, creepy, infantilizing or borderline fetishizing to Japanese speakers.
+But to overseas community of Hepburn this is to denote a beginner.
+This term was first coined by the Hepburn magazine Papillon in their first volume to show distinction between experienced Hepburn and beginner Hepburn who modeled for its magazine.